 Research published today in the Journal of the American Medical Association shows that a diabetic, during pregnancy, is twice as likely to become depressed and take anti-depressants as a non-diabetic.
 Other research shows that those with metabolic syndrome are twice as likely to become depressed.
 Another paper is entitled ‘should depressive syndromes be reclassified as metabolic Syndrome Type 2?’
 Two of the hallmarks of metabolic syndrome are:

-a) an increased level of something called glycosylated haemoglobin (HbA1c) which basically means your red blood cells have become sugar-coated and damaged as a result; and
+a) an increased level of something called glycosylated Haemoglobin is the protein that is found in red blood cells.
+It contains iron and is responsible for carrying oxygen from the lungs to the… (HbA1c) which basically means your red blood cells have become sugar-coated and damaged as a result; and

-b) insulin resistance – insulin is the hormone that keeps your blood sugar level stable.
+b) Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. resistance – insulin is the hormone that keeps your blood sugar level stable.
 The more often your blood sugar soars the more insulin you make, and, over time, the less responsive you become to insulin.
 One in four non-obese have insulin resistance.
 I like HbA1c as an indicator because it tells you whether you are becoming the equivalent of physiologically overdrawn before you necessarily develop diabetes.
 Next month YorkTest Laboratories are launching a home test kit, called the GLCheck, which measures this.
 Ideally, you want a level below 5.
 Above 7 is bad news, indicating high risk of developing diabetes.

 The good news is that diabetes (that is adult-onset Type 2 diabetes) is both preventable and reversible.
 Although linked to weight gain and obesity, I would not say so much that it is caused by obesity, but rather that both weight gain and diabetes are caused by losing blood glucose control, the solution for which is to eat a strict low Glycemic Load diet.
-Every type 2 diabetic I know, including one who was injecting insulin, have ended up with stable blood sugar levels, eliminating the need for medication, by following a strict low GL diet, plus taking certain supplements, chromium being the single most essential.
+Every type 2 diabetic I know, including one who was injecting insulin, have ended up with stable blood sugar levels, eliminating the need for medication, by following a strict low GL diet, plus taking certain supplements, What it does: Helps balance blood sugar, normalise hunger and reduce cravings, improves lifespan, helps protect cells, essential for heart function.
+Deficiency Signs: Excessive or… being the single most essential.
 Exactly how to do this, and how to lose your appetite for sweet foods, and feel naturally satisfied, full of energy instead of tired all the time, and lose weight rapidly, healthily and with ease is the subject of my nationwide GL Revolution Tour and new Low GL Diet Bible, in April.